Emmanuel-Desouza/Project-2/Project-2.md

 ![website echo](./images/public-ip-echo.png)

 # The index html file will be left in place as a temporary landing page for the application until an index.php file is created to replace it.
-Once you do that, the index.html file will be renamed or removed from the document root, as it would take precedence over an index.php file by default.
+Once that is done, the index.html file will be renamed or removed from the document root, as it would take precedence over an index.php file by default.